LaCucinaDeFi/la-cucina-contracts/README.md

   * _symbol: Indicates the symbol of the dish contract.
   * _baseTokenUri: Indicates the uri for the ERC721 tokens.
   * _ingredientNFTAddress: Indicates the address of the ingredient contract.
-  * _pantryAddress: Indicates the address of the pantry contract.
+  * _kitchenAddress: Indicates the address of the kitchen contract.

 ## Deploy Oven contract
 * After deploying the above contracts, admin need to deploy the oven contract with following parameters-